danamurray/RepData_PeerAssessment1/PA1_template.md

+## What is mean total number of steps taken per day?

-The histogram of the total number of steps per day, having excluded the missing values, shows that there have been many days when our subject performed around 12 000 steps per day.
+The histogram of the total number of steps per day, where I have excluded the missing values, shows that there were many days when our subject performed around 12 000 steps per day.
 Then there are fewer and fewer days the more the total number of steps departs from this central value.

 The mean number of steps taken per day is 10766.19 and the median is 10765 steps per day.